• Skip to primary navigation

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the printable recipe card at the bottom of this post for quantities!

-ingredients for oven fried chicken with text labels
+overhead view of ingredients to make oven fried chicken with text labels

 Ingredients for Oven Fried Chicken: Chicken, buttermilk, egg, flour, breadcrumbs, baking powder, salt, pepper, ground paprika, garlic & onion powder and butter.